Mujib: The Making of a Nation

 Its art director is Nitish Roy.
 Pia Benegal is responsible for costume of the film as costume director.
 Dayal Nihalani is the associate Director.
 Its screenplay was done by Atul Tiwari and Shama Zaidi.
 Its executive producer is Nujhat Yasmin.
 Its line producer is Mohammad Hossain Jaimy.
 Its dialogue writer, script supervisor, and dialogue coach is Sadhana Ahmed.
 Its casting director is Shyam Rawat and Baharuddin Khelon.
+This is the first government produced biopic about Sheikh Mujibur Rahman.
+The film is also marked as the last film of director Benegal.